luzhengjun/denver_streaming_server/README.md

 # Denver Streaming Server
 Denver Streming Server is a streaming software on Linux platform, released under the GNU General Public License (GPL).
-The expected inputs of this software are video files encoded by h.264, h.265, vp9, etc. The output is a ts-muxed multicast stream, without changing video/audio formats.<br />
+The expected inputs of this software are video files encoded by h.264, h.265, vp9, etc. The output is a ts-muxed multicast stream, without changing video/audio encoding formats.<br />

 <b>Requirements</b><br />
 Install lastest FFmpeg software properly first.
 In this progress, you may need to install some supporting software.<br />